bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

       Figure 3: Estimated mean using various importance sampling distributions.

     We can see that our first strategy (orange) of multiplying all durations isn't very good.
-Since we task, we distorted the joint distribution too much causing issues.
-While it's convergence looks a bit smoother than the original case, it still takes around 500,000+ samples to converge.
+Since we scale every distribution, we distorted the joint distribution too much causing issues (which eventually even out with large enough sample size).
+While it's convergence looks a bit smoother than the original case, it still takes around 500k+ samples to converge.

     Looking at our critical path approach, it's much more efficient.
 We can see it's pretty stable even at small values like 10,000.
 As to which one